rwblickhan/astro-rwblickhan.org/src/content/logs/books-2026.md

 8. *Free Food for Millionaires*, Min Jin Lee
 9. 🔁 *The Restaurant at the End of the Universe*, Douglas Adams
 10. 🔁 *Life, the Universe and Everything*, Douglas Adams
+11. 🔁 *So Long, and Thanks for All the Fish*, Douglas Adams

 ## Skimmed / DNF

 1. *Seven Empty Houses*, Samanta Schweblin (trans.
 Megan McDowell)

 ## Short Stories

+1. “Young Zaphod Plays It Safe”, Douglas Adams

 ## Papers